patternfly/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/demos/AttachmentDemos.md

 ### Attach via upload button in message bar

-The unique features demonstrated in this demo include:
 This demo displays unique attachment features, including:
 1. [`<ChatbotContent>` and `<MessageBox>`](/patternfly-ai/chatbot/chatbot#chatbot-content-and-message-box) components that contain:
 - An initial [user `<Message>`](/patternfly-ai/chatbot/chatbot-messages/#user-messages) with an attachment.